csells/go_router/README.md

 The go_router will match the routes all the way down the tree of sub-routes to build up a stack of pages.
 If the entire route name doesn't match, then the go_router will keep looking until it matches the whole route name.
+If it doesn't find a match of the entire route name, then the error handler will be called.

 # URL Path Strategy
 By default, Flutter adds a hash (#) into the URL for web apps: